-Time Frame: Ongoing on an as-needed basis and as NOFAs for MPROP are released
+Time Frame: Within the 2021-2029 Housing Element timeframe on an as-needed basis and as NOFAs for MPROP are released

-Program 3.4.2: The County will remove its Mobile Home overlay as it is not used and is non-compliant.
+Program 3.4.2: The County will remove its Mobile Home overlay as it is not used and is noncompliant.
 Language clarifying that mobile/manufactured homes on a foundation are to be processed the same as the process applicable to a conventional single dwelling unit in the same zone.

-Time Frame: Within 2-years of adoption of the 6th Cycle Housing Element the Mobile Home overlay will be removed.
+Time Frame: Within 2-years of HCD Certification of the 6th Cycle Housing Element